 Step 2.
 Draw it.
 Using your sketches, draw the scaled image exactly how you would want it to appear in your book.
 You might want to use a marker or sharpie as you will need solid scanner-friendly lines for the final stages.

 Step 3.
-Either colour/ paint etc. by hand or go to step 4.
+Either color/ paint etc. by hand or go to step 4.